 The Adolescent Eating Disorders Rotation offers specialized training in the assessment and treatment of Anorexia and Bulimia Nervosa, binge eating disorder, Feeding and Eating Disorders Not Otherwise Classified and obesity.
 Treatment modalities utilized in this clinic include cognitive behavioral therapy (individual and group), family based therapy for the eating disorders, and psychological and/or surgical treatment for obesity.
 The intern will work collaboratively with the treatment team and attend weekly didactics.
-Drs.
-Daniel le Grange and Andrea Goldschmidt provide primary supervision and training for this rotation.
+Dr. Andrea Goldschmidt provides primary supervision and training for this rotation.

 As part of the team in the Comer HIV Clinic, the intern will initially be an observer with the clinical care team and then come to serve as a consultant regarding behavioral, cognitive, and adaptive issues that might be raised for the children and adolescents being followed in the Clinic.
 Collaboration may involve short-term intervention, diagnostic screening, and focused assessment regarding current adaptive or behavioral needs.
 Supervision will be provided by Dr. Scott Hunter.